Improved bounds on the cop number when forbidding a minor: Main result

 Conditions \ref{item:core} and \ref{item:paths} can be seen as stating that the graph $H-h$ is a subdivision of a multigraph (with loops authorized) on the vertex set $W$.
-Note that in condition \ref{item:defmatching} $M$ does not need to be a perfect matching and may be empty.
+Note that in condition \ref{item:defmatching} $M$ does not need to be a perfect matching, and may be empty.
+Given that a path or (rooted) cycle $P\in \mathcal P$ may only have at most 2 vertices, condition \ref{item:mappingends} implies that $|f^{-1}(P)|\in\{0,1,2\}$.

-Intuitively, a decomposition of $H$ is, after choosing some vertex $h\in H$, a way of representing $H-h$ around a ``core'' set of vertices $W$, between which there paths (those in $\mathcal P$).
-We will use this decomposition as the blueprint when we attempt to construct $H$ as a minor of the graph $G$ on which the graph is played.
+Intuitively, a decomposition of $H$ is, after choosing some vertex $h\in H$, a way of representing $H-h$ around a ``core'' set of vertices $W$, between which there are paths (those in $\mathcal P$).
+We will use this decomposition as the blueprint when we attempt to construct $H$ as a minor of the graph $G$ on which the game is played.

-Indeed, for each $P\in \mathcal P$ some number of cops will be assigned to guard a corresponding path in $G$.
-We can see $f(w)$ as a choice between the possibly many paths of which $f(w)$ is a end vertex.
-This choice will influence the strategies assigned to the cops: the end vertices of corresponding paths in $G$ don't need to be guarded by more than one cop.
-Similarly, no cop will be required to guard the paths corresponding to the paths of the matching $M$ due to how they will be chosen.